 Step 5: Assess Your Soil Quality

-Ok, you’re almost there, you’ve picked the spot, we've assessed the sunlight, desired plant size, determine the soil quality and the needs for that plant.
+Ok, you’re almost there, you’ve picked the spot, assessed the sunlight, desired plant size, determined the soil quality and the needs for that plant.
 If you plant a perennial in the sand and two years down the road, before it starts to get too big you want to move that plant somewhere, you'll never get a good root ball.
 So, when you do plant you may want to mix in a little topsoil.